Warren launches 2020 bid with call to ignore 'cowards' who call change 'radical'

 Or she could have chosen a location in downtown Boston or her hometown of Cambridge, where she might have been able to draw a crowd large enough to rival the 20,000 who turned out to see Kamala Harris launch her campaign in downtown Oakland last month.

-But instead, she chose Lawrence, an old mill town about 30 miles outside Boston, with a more obscure, but very telling history: Just over 100 years ago in the factory buildings that served as a backdrop for Warren’s speech, women textile workers defied bosses and bayonets to start a strike, that as Warren said, “changed America.”
+But instead, she chose Lawrence, a distressed mill town about 30 miles outside Boston, with a more obscure, but very telling history: Just over 100 years ago in the factory buildings that served as a backdrop for Warren’s speech, women textile workers defied bosses and bayonets to start a strike, that as Warren said, “changed America.”

+Warren took the stage to Dolly Parton's "9 to 5," a song about a worker "barely gettin' by," after an introduction and endorsement from Rep. Joe Kennedy, D-Mass., her former student whom some Democrats hoped would run for president himself this year.

-After realizing their pay was cut, the women stopped working and a political conflagration known as the Bread and Roses strike saw tens of thousands of workers clash with police and armed militiamen called out by political leaders aligned with the mill owners.
+After realizing their pay was cut in the winter of 1912, the women who worked here stopped the looms and started a political conflagration that became known as the Bread and Roses strike, which saw tens of thousands of workers clash with police and armed militiamen called out by political leaders aligned with the mill owners.

 “Nevertheless, they persisted!”
-Warren said of the workers, invoking her now-famous slogan.
+Warren said, invoking her now-famous slogan as she looked out at the phrase plastered on hundreds of signs waved by supporters in the crowd.

-The workers didn't engage only in civil despondence, but in the bitter winter of 1912 vandalized factory buildings and machinery in protest of working conditions that saw one of out of every three mill workers die by the age of the 25.
+The workers didn't engage only in civil disobedience, but vandalized factory buildings and machinery in protest of working conditions that saw one of out of every three mill workers die by the age of the 25.

 Despite an attempt to paint the strikes as violent anarchists, public opinion turned in their favor as police dragged mothers by their hair out of a train station when they tried to send their children out of town and away from the unrest.